-It’s easy to forget about or choose to ignore pumping your septic tank.
+It’s easy to forget or choose to ignore pumping your septic tank.
 Maybe it’s been years since you’ve thought about it.
-Meanwhile, unseen by you, waste is steadily accumulating in the tank.
-Eventually, that waste will need to be pumped out.
-This article will tell you how often you should have your septic tank pumped and hopefully show you just how important it is to do so!
+Meanwhile, unseen by you, waste has been steadily building up in the tank.
+Sooner or later, that waste will need to be pumped out.
+In this article, we'll explore how often you should have your septic tank pumped and hopefully show you just how important it is to do so!

-First, it’s critical to understand that your home septic tank is not connected to your city’s sewage system.
-This is because home septic tanks are normally installed far from city sewer lines, and many of them were built before city sewer lines were even installed.
-Consequently, your septic tank is a closed system; there is nowhere for solid waste to go once it arrives in your septic tank.
-No matter how much it is broken down, solid waste will build up, and the only way to remove it is by pumping it out manually.
+First off, it’s absolutely critical to understand that your home septic tank is not connected to your city’s sewage system.
+Home septic tanks are normally installed far from city sewer lines, and many of them were built before city sewer lines were even installed!
+As a result, your septic tank is a closed system.
+In other words, there's nowhere for solid waste to go after it arrives in your septic tank.
+No matter how much it's broken down, solid waste will still build up, and the only way to remove it is to pump it out manually.

-Your tank works by breaking down waste and separating it out into liquids and solids.
-This process can be made more efficient by using a bacterial enhancing septic product like Unique Septic System Digester.
-Once it has been broken down, the liquid portion of the waste drains out through your lateral line system (more commonly called a leach field).
-The leach field is responsible for safely dispersing the liquid waste back into the soil, where it will eventually be recycled into the groundwater.
-The solid waste separates to the top (scum layer) and bottom (sludge layer) of your tank.
-Therefore, solid waste will not flow out of your tank; instead, it will steadily accumulate until the tank needs to be pumped.
+Your septic tank is a pretty fascinating piece of engineering!
+It works by breaking down waste and separating it out into liquids and solids.
+You can help make this breakdown process more efficient by supplementing your tank with a bacteria-enhancing septic product like Unique Septic System Digester.
+After being broken down, the liquid portion of the waste drains out through your lateral line system (more commonly called a leach field).
+The leach field is responsible for safely dispersing the liquid waste back into the soil, where it will eventually recycle into the groundwater.
+Inside your septic tank, the solid waste separates to the top (scum layer) and bottom (sludge layer).
+As a result, solid waste will not flow out of your tank; instead, it will steadily accumulate until the tank needs to be pumped.

-All the same, it’s possible to determine how often you should pump your particular tank.
-Additionally, as a general guideline, it’s probably a good idea to get your tank checked and pumped every 2-5 years.
+At the same time, however, it’s possible to determine how often you should pump your particular tank.
+As a general guideline, it’s probably a good idea to have your tank professionally checked and pumped every 2-5 years.
 Nevertheless, as mentioned above, this can vary.
 For instance, because his or her usage is so low, a single individual may be able to go 7-10 years without cleaning out their septic tank.
 However, a family of 6 will need to have their septic tank pumped much more frequently (maybe even every 2 years).
 We recommend that you make a note of the number of individuals in your household, check your tank periodically, and write down how often your particular tank needs to be pumped.
-You could also speak with neighbors who have similar sized families, and use the information to determine the frequency that your septic system needs to be pumped.
+You could also speak with neighbors who have similar sized families and use the information to determine the frequency that your septic system needs to be pumped.

-After reading this article, you might be tempted to continue using your septic system without pumping out your tank.
-But this is not a good idea.
+You might be tempted (like a lot of people are) to continue using your septic system without pumping out your tank.
+But this is not a good idea!
 In fact, it’s absolutely crucial that you actually pump out the sewage from your septic tank.
 There are a number of things that can go wrong if you don’t:

-When it’s time to pump your septic system, we recommend that you seek a professional pumping service.
-In all likelihood, there are many septic system pumping services near you, and we suggest that you find the one that works best for you.
-On average, a single septic system pumping may cost $250-$300.
-This might seem expensive, but it is nothing compared to the immense cost of septic system repairs if you choose to neglect proper maintenance.
-In fact, if not pumped, it may cost upwards of $5000-$10,000 dollars to repair a septic system, particularly if you must replace damaged components.
+When it’s time to pump your septic system, we recommend that you hire a professional pumping service.
+A professional septic pumping service will safely and efficiently empty the waste out of your septic tank.
+In all likelihood, there are many septic system pumping services near your home.
+We suggest that you find one that works best for you!
+On average, a single septic system pump may cost $250-$300.
+This might seem expensive, but it's nothing compared to the insane costs of septic system repairs if you choose to neglect proper maintenance!
+In fact, if you don't pump your tank, it could cost you upwards of $5000-$10,000 dollars to repair a damaged septic system!

-We hope that this article has given you some useful pointers on how often you should pump your septic tank while also conveying just how important it is!
-The fact is that, as part of regular maintenance, all septic tanks will need to be pumped sooner or later.
-Therefore, it’s best to stay on top of maintenance if you want your septic system to function properly for years to come.
+We hope this article has given you some useful pointers on how often you should pump your septic tank while also communicating just how important it is!
+In reality, as part of regular maintenance, all septic tanks will need to be pumped sooner or later.
+So it’s best to stay on top of maintenance if you want your septic system to function properly for years to come!